EMILY TRASK

 Hand to God

--"Only Jessica, played by Emily Trask, is given a range of development that approaches that of Jason....
-[Trask's] Jessica is...the only one truly capable of love and concern.
+• "Only Jessica, played by Emily Trask, is given a range of development that approaches that of Jason....
 Trask wisely keeps her virtues undercover, letting them emerge naturally as the play progresses without ever allowing them to become overbearing.
+Plus her own skills with her puppet are a match for Pacek!" -Here Entertainment

 The Christians

+• "Emily Trask is outstanding as Pastor Paul's wife, Elizabeth.
 Trask's scenes pack a punch.
-Trask gently but quickly peels back the layers of anger, shame, regret, love, and hope within her few scenes.
-These layers become evident in the final moments of the play, when she is faced with a life changing decision."-Broadway World
+Trask gently but quickly peels back the layers of anger, shame, regret, love, and hope within her few scenes."-Broadway World

 As You Like It

--"I can't rave enough about Emily Trask (Celia) or her comedic timing and delivery and her ability to avoid all of the pitfalls of a classically-trained actor entering the world of Shakespeare.
+• "I can't rave enough about Emily Trask (Celia) or her comedic timing and delivery and her ability to avoid all of the pitfalls of a classically-trained actor entering the world of Shakespeare.
 Her scenes with Bunch overflowed with a sisterly bond.
 She elevated Celia from minor character to major.
 She had less stage time and much less to say, but the quality of her performance made her loom larger on stage and even larger in my mind once the play ended." - Broadway World

 TRAVESTIES - Bay Street Theatre

-The New York Times - hailed Trask as "expert" “talented” “frisky” and “shapely” (ahem)
+• The New York Times - hailed Trask as "expert" “talented” “frisky” and “shapely” (ahem)

--“[Trask] performed wonderfully, with admirable comic timing” NY Theatre Guide
+• “[Trask] performed wonderfully, with admirable comic timing” NY Theatre Guide

-"gives as good as she gets vs. [Richard Kind]” - Newsday
+• "gives as good as she gets vs. [Richard Kind]” - Newsday

 THE HAMLET PROJECT- 3 Day Hangover NYC

--"Emily Trask, as Ophelia, finds several nice moments" The New York Times
+• "Emily Trask, as Ophelia, finds several nice moments" The New York Times

--"Emily Trask's courageous but doubtful Viola was all I needed for the night... endearing and clever" - Broadwayspotted
+• "Emily Trask's courageous but doubtful Viola was all I needed for the night... endearing and clever" - Broadwayspotted

--“she gets the tear ducts flowing ...
+• “she gets the tear ducts flowing ...
 Trask's Viola perfectly captures a woman whose long-lost hope has been magically rekindled“ - Shakespeareances.com

 UTAH SHAKESPEARE FESTIVAL highlights

-- “As Portia, Emily Trask has the remarkable ability to make Shakespearean speech as direct and accessible as ordinary conversation.”
+• “As Portia, Emily Trask has the remarkable ability to make Shakespearean speech as direct and accessible as ordinary conversation.” - Salt Lake Tribune

 THE MILWAUKEE REPERTORY THEATER highlights